nboldhq/docs/contents/35-catalog-manager-guide/40-governance-policies/teams-lifecycle.md

 keywords: []
 tags: []
 title: Teams Lifecycle
-description: This article describes what is teams lifecycle and how does it work
+description: This article describes what is team's lifecycle and how does it work
 image: ''

 ---